בְּרֵאשִׁית

 Day 1: Heaven, Earth, Light, and Darkness

-In the beginning, ELOHIM/God created the heavens and the earth.
+In beginning, ELOHIM/God created the heavens and the earth.

 1